Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is very high.
 There is no compulsory entrance exam.

 Environment: About average.
 Air pollution and traffic accidents are quite high, while crime is roughly average.